 - Language: English

 - Orchestration: Maximum of 20 players

-- A composer may submit more than one opera provided that each conforms to competition guidelines.
+- Applicants may submit more than one opera provided that each conforms to competition guidelines.

 A distinguished panel of composers and opera directors will select the winning finalists.
 Scenes from three operas chosen as finalists will be presented in a showcase performance at the NOA annual convention in January of odd years.
 The opera chosen as the winner of the NOA Chamber Opera Competition will be performed in a full production at the convention in even years.